 The Lowa Renegade GTX Lo is about as old school as it gets these days in the hiking shoe market.
 Put these on, and you'll be transported back to the 1980's — the days of stiff leather boots with even stiffer soles that took forever to break in but lasted a lifetime.
 While there's a lot of positives to be said about this approach, including great stability and durability, the lack of comfort tends to negate a lot of the benefits of wearing hiking shoes instead of boots.
 If you're looking for something lightweight and comfortable, these aren't it!
 However, they are solidly made and will last at least twice as long as the hiking shoes with soft EVA midsoles, which is good since they cost a whopping $210!
-For a newer school take on the hiking shoe, look to our Editors' Choice winner, the Oboz Sawtooth Low BDry, for all-around performance.
-And if you prefer a lot of cushion and comfort in your shoes, the Hoka One One Tor Summits are hard to beat.
-If, however, you want something that is stiff and supportive enough to wear a heavy pack with, and which will last a long time, then our Top Pick for Durability is the way to go.

 Our Analysis and Test Results

 The Lowa Renegade GTX Lo is made with a Nubuck leather upper, a polyurethane midsole, a waterproof Gore-Tex liner, and Vibram's Renovo sole.
-This shoe received an update for 2018, and a name change as well (it used to be called the Renegade II but Lowa dropped the II from the updated model.
+This shoe received an update for 2018, and a name change as well (it used to be called the Renegade II but Lowa dropped the II from the updated model).
 Note that there is also a Renegade III GTX version of this shoe, but that shoe is geared more towards the traveler and less towards the hiker.

-This the only shoe in our review that uses a polyurethane midsole (Lowa's "DuraPU").
+This is one of the only shoes in our review that uses a polyurethane midsole (Lowa's "DuraPU").
 Lowa states that a polyurethane sole is "a terrific shock absorber and longer lasting than the more common EVA midsole."
 While we agree that it is probably longer lasting, this shoe feels like it has little to no cushioning to it, and we noticed a distinct lack of shock absorption particularly compared to some of the dual-density EVA midsoles, like the one on the Oboz Sawtooth Low BDry.